Idehed/cityexplorer-frontend/README.md

 __Creat post field__

-The user can create a post by clicking on the icoon and  choosing an image, choose a title and a text about it.
+The user can create a post by clicking on the icoon and  choosing an image, choose a city and a text about it.

 ![Create post](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/73cf75e8-371c-46ce-95f3-2a67df400220)